professorfabio/CMU-StarterProject/README.md

 This repository contains the three main components used in the class project, namely:

-1. IoT Code: Code to run on the Raspberry Pi, which will act as an IoT device with sensors and actuators.
-Obs.: Without the Raspberry Pi kits, you may run this part on a usual machine (either local or on the cloud), simulating the temperature sensor (e.g., a routine that generates random temperature values) and the actuator (led - a simple on-off variable).
+1. IoT Code: Code to run on the Raspberry Pi, which acts as an IoT device with sensors and actuators.
+Obs.: If a Raspberry Pi sensor kit is not available, you may run this component on a usual machine (either local or on the cloud), simulating the temperature and light sensors (e.g., with a routine that generates random temperature and luminosity values), as well as the actuator (e.g., replacing the led with a simple on-off variable).

-2. Cloud Code: Code to run on the cloud servers - Kafka consumer and producer; gRPC IoT service
+2. Cloud Code: Code to run on the cloud servers, composed of two parts: Kafka client (consumer and producer); and gRPC-based Web service that represents an IoT device (as a rudimentary digital twin of the device).

-3. Client Code: command line gRPC clients of the IoT service
+3. Client Code: command line gRPC clients used to illustrate access to the the Web service that represents the IoT device.

 ## Steps to run the demo:

 ### a.
 Start Kafka on a cloud-based server (server-1):

 #### When doing it for the first time:
-Install Apache Kafka.
+- Install Apache Kafka.
 See instructions in Kafka's Quickstart page: https://kafka.apache.org/quickstart or, else, ask ChatGPT at your own risk ;-)

-Edit config/server.properties to uncomment the line starting with advertised_listeners and replace the domain name with the public IP address of the machine where the Broker will run (server-1)
+Important: Edit config/server.properties to uncomment the line starting with advertised_listeners and replace the domain name with the public IP address of the machine where the Broker will run (server-1).
+It is recommended to use a fixed public IP address for this machine.

+#### Once Kafka is properly installed and configured (see above), run both the Zookeeper and Kafka servers:

 $ bin/zookeeper-server-start.sh config/zookeeper.properties

 $ bin/kafka-server-start.sh config/server.properties

-(If necessary, edit the server.properties file to change the IP address of the Kafka Broker)

 ### b.
 On another cloud-based server (server-2):

+#### When doing it for the first time:

 - Install gRPC for Python - see instructions on https://grpc.io/docs/languages/python/quickstart/

 - Clone the repo:

 $ git clone https://github.com/professorfabio/CMU-StarterProject

 - Compile the interface (protocol buffer definition):

 $ cd CloudCode/python

 $ python3 -m grpc_tools.protoc -I../protos --python_out=. --grpc_python_out=. ../protos/iot_service.proto

+#### Run the Kafka client and the Web service that represents an IoT device:

-- Run virtual_device_service.py (it contains the cloud-based Consumer and Producer, and well as the gRPC service):
+- Run virtual_device_service.py (it contains the cloud-based Consumer and Producer, and well as the gRPC Web service):

 $ python3 virtual_device_service.py